Kasap Merah – The Natural Ice-Cream Durian Dessert

 So it really depends how you manage it.

 Some people have told me about how they store the whole durian in the fridge before opening it.
 Some would flash freeze the lobes of fruitlets in the freezer.
-Then there are those who claim to have attacked it with nitrogen.
+Then there are those who claim to have attacked it with nitrogen blast.
 I really don’t know whether that last one can be trusted to be true.

-All in all, if you love sweet durians, a top quality kasap merah could easily make it into your top 3 all time favorites.
+All in all, if you love subtly sweet durians, a top quality kasap merah could easily make it into your top 3 all time favorites.

 A considerable challenge is procuring one that is fresh due to how fast this durian turns watery.
 The odds of it preserving it’s quality while being transported over long distances is low.